tom22k/discord-css/Snippets/README.md

 ## Some simple css snippets for Discord.
-I try to make the snippets work through Discord updates and with most themes.
+These snippets should work through Discord updates and with most themes.

 You can message me on Discord @tom22k or ping me in the Vencord theme dev channel, you can also post issues or contributions here.